 Achieve Life Sciences Reports Financial Results for Fourth Quarter and Year-End 2022 and Provides Corporate Update

-/EIN News/ -- SEATTLE, Wash. and VANCOUVER, British Columbia, March 16, 2023 (GLOBE NEWSWIRE) -- Achieve Life Sciences, Inc. (NASDAQ: ACHV), a late-stage clinical pharmaceutical company committed to the global development and commercialization of cytisinicline for smoking cessation and nicotine dependence, today announced fourth quarter and year-end 2022 financial results and provided an update on the cytisinicline development program.
+SEATTLE, Wash. and VANCOUVER, British Columbia, March 16, 2023 (GLOBE NEWSWIRE) -- Achieve Life Sciences, Inc. ACHV, a late-stage clinical pharmaceutical company committed to the global development and commercialization of cytisinicline for smoking cessation and nicotine dependence, today announced fourth quarter and year-end 2022 financial results and provided an update on the cytisinicline development program.

 Recent Highlights